- £375 per week

 Shop: 1 mile Pub: 100yds

 NOTES: No smoking.
 WiFi provided.
+Important information about internet usage.
 Mobile phone reception varies.
+Information about mobile phone coverage.
 Coin-operated launderette facilities available on site.

 Very nice setting, gardens beautiful.
 Property was clean and comfortable and would stay at this property again.